Edwinngera/Trivia-API/backend/README.md

 ## POST '/questions/search'
-- Fetches all question matching a specified query (case-insensitive)
+- Fetches all question matching a specified query
 - Request JSON: {"searchTerm": string}
 - Returns: A list of questions
 ```